johnsbsd/gdoas/README.md

-# gbsudo
+# gdoas
-Graphic BSD interface for Sudo.
+Graphic interface for doas.